Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

 “Focus your attention on the Now, and tell me what problem you have at this moment.” – Eckhart Tolle.

-When I first saw this quote, it completely stopped me in my tracks because it is so clear and straightforward.
-It made me realize that my “problems” are just thoughts I’m choosing to focus on.
+When I first saw this quote, it completely stopped me in my tracks because it was so clear and straightforward.
+It made me realize that my “problems” are thoughts I choose to focus on.
 They aren’t even real problems at all.

 Why do we all see everything so differently?
 How do you see the world?